 Born during the 2008 Financial Crisis, Bitcoin represented a clear rejection of central bank policies and a critique of fiat currency.
 Now, a decade later, central banks are on the verge of stepping in with their own currencies on the blockchain.

-We do, however, urge investors to keep track of these developments closely and diversify their portfolios accordingly.
+We do, however, urge investors to keep track of these developments closely.

 The concept behind digital cash has been around since 1983, but really only saw the light of day with the creation of Bitcoin.
-In contrast to conventional electronic payment systems (e.g. Visa), blockchain-based systems are accessible to anyone with a smartphone and an Internet connection.
+In contrast to conventional electronic payment systems (e.g. Visa), blockchain-based systems are accessible to anyone with a smartphone and an Internet connection, and more importantly, CBDCs are actually a form of money, rather than a claim on money (such as the digits in your regular bank account).

 Just like Bitcoin, CBDCs offer a range of benefits, including cost-effectiveness, fast settlement, and financial inclusivity, but as they are supported by Central Banks – and their vast reserves – CBDCs are likely to offer more stability and lower credit risk.